 No matter where you visit, you should always be prepared for changing conditions, using layers and accessories to ensure you stay comfortable if the weather changes.

-Tip: Always check the weather forecast before you go!
-If it’s cold, read our packing guide for Europe in Winter!
+Tip: If the weather forecast predicts colder weather, read our packing guide for Europe in Winter!

 Using tips from our readers, we’ve compiled the ultimate guide to packing for Europe in spring:

 Eddie Bauer Girl on the Go Trench Jacket: Sizes XS-3X

 The weather in the UK is always unpredictable, including spring time.
 One of the most important things to remember is that just because it’s “spring” doesn’t mean it will necessarily be warm.
 The weather can vary hugely hour by hour and day by day.

 In general, the east is drier than the west, and it’s cooler up north than it is south.
 And then there’s the rain, which can be expected in spring, along with wind, especially in hilly or mountainous areas.
 However, there can still be sunnier days.

 Because of the varied weather, layering is a must.
 Wear a merino base layer and add a sweater and a beanie hat that won’t blow off from the wind.
 Don’t forget gloves and a scarf!
 For shoes, pack a few pairs.
 Flats are great for days when it’s warmer or for a dinner out.
 For walking and rainy days, wear flat ankle boots.